SoftUni/Programming-Basics-Book-Java-EN/chapter-07-complex-loops.md

 Test your solution here: [https://judge.softuni.org/Contests/Practice/Index/659#10](https://judge.softuni.org/Contests/Practice/Index/659#10).

-## Nested loops and the break operator
+## Nested Loops and The break Operator

 Having learned what **nested loops** are and how the **`break`** operator performs, it is time to understand how they both work together.
 For a better understanding, let’s write a step-by-step **program** that should make all possible combinations of **pairs of numbers**.
 The first number of the combination is increasing from 1 to 3, and the second one is decreasing from 3 to 1.
 The problem must continue running until **`i + j`** **is not equal** to 2 (i.e., **`i = 1`** and **`j = 1`**).